 Now I know what some of you are thinking…

-You’ve seen a few guys – either at the gym or in videos – who don’t seem like they’re doing the exercises with good form.
+You’ve seen a few people – either at the gym or in videos – who don’t seem like they’re doing the exercises with good form.

-The thing is, these guys are huge, muscular, and look like they know what they’re doing.
+The thing is, these people are huge, muscular, and look like they know what they’re doing.

-So if these big guys are cheating – doing partial reps, half squats, limited ROM bench presses – doesn’t that mean that you can too?
+So if these muscular people are cheating – doing partial reps, half squats, limited ROM bench presses – doesn’t that mean that you can too?

-These guys, like the guy in the above video, are experienced weightlifters who know what they’re doing.
+These people are experienced weightlifters who know what they’re doing.

-When the guy above does cheat curls, he isn’t exercising bad form, per se; instead, he is performing a variation of the exercise.
+When experienced lifters do cheat curls, they aren’t exercising bad form, per se; instead, they’re performing a variation of the exercise.

 Basically the rule is this: if you have to wonder whether you should be doing one of these potential form variations on an exercise, then you probably shouldn’t be!